We're looking for content by and for theatremakers that intersects theatre with...

 *While the majority of our livestreams are produced with organizations who put their own institutional resources toward compensating participants for their time and to provide accessibility features, we do have a limited pool of funds to provide honoraria to support events produced by independent artists who do not have institutional backing, and limited funds to support institutions to provide accessibility features.

-Interested in podcasts?
-We welcome submissions for original series or standalone episodes to be published on HowlRound.
+We welcome idea submissions for original audio podcast series to be published on HowlRound.
 If you have an idea for a theme or topic you want to explore, or people you want to interview, get in touch!

 Like with essays, we pay an honorarium of $400 USD for each episode, knowing that many people are not able to volunteer their perspectives and experience to make this contribution to the commons.